Untitled Header Image

 Extended Guardianship

 In situations where parents are unable to participate during co-op hours due to extenuating family circumstances, extended guardianship may be considered.
 To facilitate a child's continued participation, Our Lady of Walsingham Homeschool Co-op may approve a qualified adult, not already involved in the co-op, to serve as a guardian.
 This approval process requires a detailed explanation of the family circumstances.
-Upon approval, the parent will complete the Our Lady of Walsingham Homeschool Co-op registration form and pay all applicable fees.
+Once approved, the parent must complete the Our Lady of Walsingham Homeschool Co-op registration form and pay all applicable fees.
 It is crucial to understand that the extended guardian assumes full responsibility for fulfilling all co-op requirements, including volunteering for classes and meeting all Church and State volunteer obligations, just as any other participating family.

 Food